wpumacay/RoboND-Rover-Project/README.md

             return [u_throttle,u_brake,u_steer]
     ```

-    As you can see, it's a wrapper of some other functionality I that is implemented in other classes.
-The main parts of the controller are its **speed** and **steer** controllers, both PID controllers I used to make the rover navigate at a certain speed and following a certain direction.
+    As you can see, it's a wrapper of some other functionality that is implemented in other classes.
+One of the main parts of the controller is its **speed** PID controller, which I used to make the rover navigate at a certain speed.
+For the direction I implemented a steer PID controller, but after some testing I ended up using just the raw average direction given by the perception step.

     Then, the other main component is the **ai** component, which is a state machine in charge of the navigation logic.
 I shall explain each component in the following part.